 A minimum of two hours of face-to-face supervision is provided to Fellows per week.
 Additionally, on-site supervision is provided in a manner consistent with the comfort, experience, and training needs of each Fellow.
 All supervision is provided by a licensed psychologist affiliated with Forum Ohio, LLC, who has extensive expertise in the type of evaluation being conducted.
-Group supervision will occur in a number of ways: it will be woven into forensic didactics and case law seminars, which will integrate case presentations and consultation into the topic being taught, as well as bi-weekly case consultation meetings on the service.
+Group supervision will occur in a number of ways: It will be woven into forensic didactics and case law seminars, which will integrate case presentations and consultation into the topic being taught, as well as bi-weekly case consultation meetings on the service.

-Each Fellow will undergo a formal written evaluation every quarter in order to ensure the Fellowship is meeting its training goals and maximizing the unique training experience for each Fellow.
+Each Fellow will undergo a formal written evaluation every quarter in order to ensure the Fellow is maximizing their unique training, meeting their professional goals, and receiving feedback regarding the satisfactory completion of the requirements for passing the Fellowship.
 Quarterly Reviews are conducted by the Fellow's immediate supervisor and reviewed by Drs.
 Stinson and Tilley.
 Our review process is empirically informed by recent research on forensic assessment supervision practices in the field (Hodges, Beinemann, & Vincent, 2019).
 Evaluations identify the strengths and limitations of the Fellow's progress across several domains (e.g., applied clinical forensic skills, forensic conceptualization, professional development).

-Our Fellowship recognizes the so-called "allegiance effect" (i.e., an implicit evaluator bias to favor the opinion of the retaining party) as a particularly relevant factor for pursuing private practice forensic work.
+Our Fellowship recognizes the "allegiance effect" (i.e., an implicit evaluator bias to favor the opinion of the retaining party) as a particularly relevant factor when pursuing private practice forensic work.
 Therefore, Fellows will be required to log all of their forensic opinions using a Case Tracker (designed by the practice), which will augment supervision and inform Quarterly Reviews.
 Our hope is that this practice will serve as a foundational skill that Fellows will carry forward into their careers.